Naz513/ETLCovid19Project/README.md

 1. SNS Topic

 ## Tests :hammer_and_wrench:
-Used Python's built in module, Unittest, to perform some simple tests, to ensure that the code can handle unexpected situations and subsitute invalid data.
+Used Python's built-in module, Unittest, to perform some simple tests, to ensure that the code can handle unexpected situations and subsitute invalid data.

 ![Test](Assets/test_screenshot.png)